AlexanderMakarov/am-budget-view/README.md

 ## List of supported banks, file formats and relevant notes

+In short supported:
+- Inecobank individual accounts,
+- AmeriaBank both individual (aka MyAmeria) and legal accounts,
-In short supported: Inecobank individual accounts, Ameriabank both individual and legal accounts, generic (manually/customly mapped) CSV files with transactions.
+- Ardshinbank both individual and legal accounts,
+- Generic (manually/customly mapped) CSV files with transactions.

+Banks usually send transactions/statements by email monthly or yearly and allows to download list of transactions on their websites.
+Files received via email could be protected by password which is hard to handle in app.
+Additionally files from emails usually don't contain Reciever/Payer account number and it makes them much less valuable because:
+1. account-based categorization won't work,
+2. transfers between "my accounts" can't be detected and will be counted as "other income" and "other expense" thus distorting statistics/sums,
+3. Beancount report won't be full.

+### Inecobank
 - [FULL] Inecobank XML (.xml) files downloaded per-account from https://online.inecobank.am/vcAccount/List (click on account, choose dates range, icon to download in right bottom corner).
   Supports all features native to app and Beancount reports.